Mobile phone versionWhat is this?

 also known as Decorated Crosses

-It's interesting that with some Adorned Crosses we glorify the feature (for example, we glorify America with the Old Glory Cross), whilst others are used to condemn the feature (for example, the AIDS Cross).
+It's interesting that with some Adorned Crosses we glorify the feature (for example, we glorify the USA with the Old Glory Cross), whilst others are used to condemn the feature (for example, the AIDS Cross).

-Some of the most elaborate and richly adorned crosses are not out of place in Roman Catholic, Orthodox and 'High' churches.
-Sometimes it's a challenge to find a suitable name for a cross with a corpus and a halo and Golgotha steps and fleur de lis and jewels, and so on.
-Such cross naming is often left to the whim of souvenir gift shop suppliers, who coin terms such as Vatican Cross, Adoration Cross, etc., or the curiously named Deluxe Cross.
+Some of the most elaborate and richly adorned crosses are seen in Catholic, Orthodox and 'High' churches.
+Often it's a challenge to find a suitable name for a cross with a corpus and a halo and Golgotha steps and fleur de lis and jewels, and so on.
+Such cross naming is often left to the whim of souvenir suppliers, who coin terms such as Vatican Cross, Adoration Cross, etc., or the curiously named Deluxe Cross.

 For all crosses, see the complete list.